 Vizio TV Settlement Checks Are Here!
 The claim by 5/23!

 If you filed a claim in the Vizio Class Action back in February 2019, then be sure to read this!
-This settlement alleged that VIZIO violated privacy laws and consumer-protection laws.
+However, this settlement alleged that VIZIO violated privacy laws and consumer-protection laws.
 You have two weeks to claim your money, so don’t miss it!

 Payments are being sent for Vizio TV Settlement